• Skip to primary navigation

 No bake granola bars on a plate and serving board with a text title overlay.

 These No Bake Granola bars taste so much better than store bought ones, and not to mention cheaper.
-Easy to adapt with your favourite granola ingredients, they require no baking and just 5 minutes of prep time.
-Sweet and crunchy, they make a great snack.
+Easy to adapt with your favourite granola ingredients, these cereal bars require no baking and just 5 minutes of prep time.
+Sweet, but not too sweet, and crunchy - they make a great little snack bars.

 Jump to: